-For kidney transplant patients who have a persistent elevation in plasma BKV DNA levels, plasma BKV testing is recommended every 1-2 weeks until the DNA levels returns to an undetectable level on two consecutive measurements.^{6,7}
+For kidney transplant patients who have a persistent elevation in plasma BKV DNA levels, plasma BKV testing is recommended every 1-2 weeks until the DNA level is at an undetectable level on two consecutive measurements.

-Many laboratory tests for BKV quantitation are not standardized, leading to high inter-laboratory and inter-assay variability.^{6,7} In addition, urine constituents may cause BKV aggregation, which may also impact quantitative variability.^{8,9} Formal assessment of the reproducibility and validity of BKV DNA level is critical to ensuring consistent results (regardless of which lab the assay was performed in) for the clinical management of patients with BKV related diseases.
+Many laboratory tests for BKV quantitation are not standardized, leading to high inter-laboratory and inter-assay variability.
+In addition, urine constituents may cause BKV aggregation, which may also impact quantitative variability.
+Formal assessment of the reproducibility and validity of BKV DNA levels is critical to ensuring consistent results (regardless of which lab the assay was performed in) for the clinical management of patients with BKV related diseases.

-While the exact medically relevant viral threshold is still a subject of debate due to inter-assay variability, the critical threshold concept appears valid and has been reported in natural history studies showing that higher BKV DNA levels are associated with increased risks for the development of PVN and HC.67
+While the exact medically relevant viral threshold is still a subject of debate due to inter-assay variability, the critical threshold concept appears valid and has been reported in natural history studies showing that higher BKV DNA levels are associated with increased risks for the development of PVN and HC.